MonikerSec/Musketeer-Terminal-2.0/README.md

 *Phone must be connected to the internet in order to log in and/or sign up.*
 *There is a known bug in some phone models that messes up the centering of the application, please note that this is being worked on and will be fixed in the near future.*
+*If the application does not center on your screen, reload the app until it does.*

 ### Development Instructions:
 To be included...